sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 I put the first comp into a Cloud project so we can review the early stage concepts.
 We **do a walkthrough** and **begin to review** as a team.

 Here's a screenshot of the comp in Balsamiq Cloud.
-We used the Comment features in Cloud to ask questions and point out issues and I iterated from that discussion.
+We used the Comment features in Cloud to ask questions and point out issues, and I iterated from that discussion.

 ![Visual Design Review](//media.balsamiq.com/img/support/tutorials/landingpage/visual-design-1.jpg)
 <small class="center">Design Comp Review</small>